-Apt positioning of our product or service is the main context of processes 4 – 6.
-Here, the brand needs to establish itself as industry experts, utilizing its Sales executives, website and other online content to its optimum capacity.
-Also, specific solutions and benefits provided must be projected during this period.
+The apt positioning of our product or service is the main context of processes 4 – 6.
+Here, the brand needs to establish itself as industry experts, utilizing its Sales executives, website and other online content to its optimum capacity specific solutions and benefits provided must be projected during this period.

 Marketing building materials is a continuous process so as to keep ties with the specifiers fresh and strong at all times.